 When it is fired to maturity porcelain clay has very low porosity.
 Which means that it absorbs little or no water.
 It is also very dense and hard.

-The exact degree of porosity and density, depends on the particular porcelain clay body.
-Never the less, broadly speaking porcelain is non-porous, impermeable, and very dense.
+The exact degree of porosity and density depends on the particular porcelain clay body.
+Nevertheless, broadly speaking porcelain is non-porous, impermeable, and very dense.

-Porcelain has the capacity to look very delicate and refined, but is also tough and non-porous.
-So, it’s uses are many and varied.
+Porcelain has the capacity to look very delicate and refined but is also tough and non-porous.
+So, its uses are many and varied.
 It can be used for detailed sculptural artistic work.

-But equally, because of its practical qualities it is a good choice for functional pieces like dinnerware.
+But equally, because of its practical qualities, it is a good choice for functional pieces like dinnerware.
 Its toughness means it’s resistant to chips and breaks.
 And, its low porosity is beneficial from a food safety point of view.

 In addition to this, because it can be so hard, it has other industrial and medical applications.
-For example, its toughness is one of the reason porcelain is used in areas as diverse as dentistry and mechanics.
+For example, its toughness is one of the reasons porcelain is used in areas as diverse as dentistry and mechanics.

 What is Porcelain Clay Made From?

 One of the ingredients of porcelain clay is kaolin clay.
-Kaolin is a primary clay mineral and as such it is very pure.
+Kaolin is a primary clay mineral and as such, it is very pure.